bigstepinc/metalcloud-docs/general/datalake_overview.md

 The customer only pays for the stored data, independent of the underlying hardware.

-The prefered access method is the [DataLake command line tool](/guides/using_the_datalake_command_line_tool).
+The preferred access method is the [DataLake command line tool](/guides/using_the_datalake_command_line_tool).

-Alternatively you can also use the [WebHDFS rest interface using cURL utility](/guides/managing_datalake_files_using_curl) or  access the files programatically via our [DataLake client libraries](https://github.com/bigstepinc/datalake-client-libraries).
+Alternatively you can use the [WebHDFS rest interface using cURL utility](/guides/managing_datalake_files_using_curl) or  access the files programmatically via our [DataLake client libraries](https://github.com/bigstepinc/datalake-client-libraries).

 ## Architecture